• Level of education

 Description

-The electronic and optical properties of solids are at the heart of numerous applications in the fields of energy (photovoltaic panels, passive coolants, etc.), light production (white diodes, lasers, etc.) and electronics (components, microprocessors, etc.).
-After an introduction to these different fields of application, this course aims to define the different concepts needed to master both the electronic and optical properties of materials, which are essential for understanding the most modern technologies.
+The electronic and optical properties of solids are central to many applications in the fields of energy (photovoltaic panels, passive coolants, etc.), light production (white diodes, lasers, etc.), and electronics (components, microprocessors, etc.).
+After an introduction to these different fields of application, this course aims to define the various concepts necessary for mastering both the electronic and optical properties of materials, which are essential for understanding the most modern technologies.

 Read more